TropicSapling/triforce/README.md

 		- by default this will compile and instead pattern matching will be completed at runtime; if this fails, the program crashes
 		- if using `prerun` this counts as failing to match and won't compile
 	- `a|b|c == a|b`, `a|b|c == a|c` and `a|b|c == a|b|c` all return `True|False`
+4. `` `...` `` are used in (or-)patterns to let the compiler figure out the rest.
+	- ex: `0|1|...` is an or-pattern consisting of all integers >= 0
-4. Pattern matching is done at compile time whenever possible.
+5. Pattern matching is done at compile time whenever possible.
 If pattern matching can't be completed during compile time, it will continue during runtime.
 	- `prerun` can be used to override this and force pattern matching to be completed during compile time
 	-    `run` can be used to override this and force pattern matching to only be done during runtime